 Note that other people will not be able to overwrite your scheme.
 If they try to upload a scheme with the same file name, they will be asked to rename their scheme and then upload again.

-If you want to remove a scheme file that you previously uploaded, please type in the file name of the scheme (e.g. MyScheme.jgcscs) below.
+If you want to remove a scheme file that you previously uploaded, please enter the file name of the scheme (e.g. MyScheme.jgcscs) below.
 You also need to enter the EditPad Pro, PowerGREP, RegexBuddy, or RegexMagic user ID and email address that you used to upload the scheme.
 You can only delete schemes that you uploaded yourself.